Canonical URLs and Duplicate Content in Magento

 magento-canonical-url-search-engine-optimization

-If you need Google (or any other search engine) to index the pages with complete category URL path only, make the changes:
+If you need Google to index the pages with complete category URL paths only:

 Use Canonical Link Meta Tag for Categories – ‘Yes’;